angyonghaseyo/Healthier365/README.md

-# Nutri365 - SG AI Meal Planner (Healthy365 Extension)
+# Healthier365 - SG AI Nutritionist (Healthy365 Extension)

-Nutri365 is an intelligent meal planning extension of the Healthy365 app, designed to promote healthier eating habits with the help of advanced AI technology.
-This AI-powered solution offers personalized meal suggestions, nutritional analysis, dietary advice, and customizable meal plans tailored to individual health goals, preferences, and dietary restrictions.
-Nutri365 is not just about food, it's about creating a balanced, healthy way of living that supports long-term well-being, perfectly complementing the Healthy365 app ecosystem.
+Healthier365 is an intelligent nutritionist extension of the Healthy365 app, designed to promote healthier eating habits with the help of advanced AI technology.
+This AI-powered solution offers personalized meal suggestions, nutritional analysis, and advices tailored to individual health goals, preferences, and dietary restrictions.
+Healthier365 is not just about food, it's about creating a balanced, healthy way of living that supports long-term well-being, perfectly complementing the Healthy365 app ecosystem.

 ## Project Overview

-Nutri365, a 24/25 Sem 1 SMU IS215 Project by DBTT Group 2, is designed to revolutionize daily nutrition and promote a healthier lifestyle through AI-powered meal planning.
-This project aims to provide personalized meal suggestions, in-depth nutritional insights, and tailored dietary advice, making healthy eating accessible and convenient for everyone.
+Healthier365, a 24/25 Sem 1 SMU IS215 Project by DBTT Group 2, is designed to revolutionize daily nutrition and promote a healthier lifestyle through AI-powered meal nutritionist.
+This project aims to provide personalized meal suggestions, in-depth nutritional insights, and tailored advice, making healthy eating accessible and convenient for everyone.

 ## Table of Contents
 - [Getting Started](#getting-started)